 What to Look Out for When You’re Ready to Buy a Bigger House

 Moving to a larger home is a significant change and takes careful thought.
 If you’re ready to upsize, think about how your prospective new home could adapt as your needs evolve.
 Bridges says that during the buying stage, homeowners with growing families often look for the following:

 - Bedrooms on the same floor

 - A bigger kitchen, a nursery or a media room

 - Backyard space for kids and pets

 - A better school district, which generally speaking, impacts home value stability

 Want to start your new home search now?
 See how much your current home is worth, and then go beyond home affordability calculators to determine how much house you can actually afford.

 Choosing a home that is the right size for your life today and tomorrow involves balancing both your family needs and your budget.
-Remember: the true price of a home includes many additional costs.
-If you are looking for a larger or more flexible space and you’re ready to evaluate your options, contact a Pennymac Loan Officer today.
+If you’re ready to take the next step toward a larger home and are looking for expert guidance in the mortgage loan process, get a custom instant rate quote from Pennymac today.